How to Make a Charcuterie House

-This delicious house won't stay standing for long!
+This delicious charcuterie house won't stay standing for long!
 A crispy Cheddar cracker is covered in meat, cheese and veggies, creating an impressive edible centerpiece for your holiday buffet.

 What You Need:

 - Four 8-ounce packages cream cheese, at room temperature

 - Two 5-ounce containers herb and garlic cheese, such as Boursin, at room temperature

 - 4 ounces sliced yellow Cheddar, cut into pepperoni-size rounds with a biscuit cutter

 - 4 ounces sliced white Cheddar, cut into pepperoni-size rounds with a biscuit cutter

 - 16 sugar snap peas, blanched, plus more for serving

 - 2 thin slices watermelon radishes, cut into 2-inch squares